-As far as the make and comfort of Mac keyboard is concerned, it is just perfect.
-What it misses is special characters.
-Well, it’s not just Mac keyboard but all keyboards around the world.
-Some have the Dollar sign, while some may have Euro key, based on the location keyboard is sold.
+As far as the make and comfort of the Mac keyboard are concerned, they’re perfect.
+However, what it misses are special characters.
+Well, it’s not just the Mac keyboard but all keyboards in general.
+Some have the Dollar sign, some the Euro key, based on its location.
 But what if you wish to type a square root sign as a character in your text?
-This is when you feel the need of having Special Character on your Mac.

-You may not need special characters in day-to-day operations, but once in a while if the need arises, you now know how to get it done quickly.
-The feature certainly covers most of the special characters you may ever need.
+You may not need special characters in day-to-day operations, but once in a while, if the need arises, this is how you can insert Mac keyboard special characters.
+The feature certainly covers typing most of the special characters you may ever need.
 To test whether you have got it correctly, comment a special character below.

-- How to Move Mouse Pointer Using the Keyboard on Mac
+- How to change keyboard layout on Mac

-- How to Change Keyboard Layout on Mac
+- How to undo and redo on Mac